 The cesspit emptying service offers three types of collection.

-- You call us as and when you require your cesspit to be emptied.
+- You call us as and when you require your cesspit to be emptied on 229500.
 In order to make the service more efficient we would like to have as many customers as possible on scheduled collections.
 Please note, adhoc collections will no longer be collected on the same day that they are requested but will be scheduled within three working days of your request.
-Adhoc collections are charged at £7.32 (subsidised 2021 rate) per load.
+Adhoc collections are charged at £9.09 (subsidised 2024 rate) per load.

 - There may be times where you require an emergency collection, if, for example, your cesspit is at risk of overflowing as the result of increased water usage.
 Emergency collections can be arranged by calling 229500 anytime of day.
 An emergency collection will be collected within 4 hours of being reported.
-Emergency collections are charged at £37.00 during working hours and £89.00 outside of working hours (2021 rate) per load.
+Call outs for emergency collections are charged at £47.00 (+ loads) during working hours and £112.00 (+ loads) outside of working hours (2024 rate).

 Charges & How to Pay